zed-industries/zed/docs/src/languages/yaml.md

 ## Schemas

-By default yaml-language-server will attempt to determine the correct schema for a given yaml file and retreive the appropriate JSON Schema from [Json Schema Store].
+By default yaml-language-server will attempt to determine the correct schema for a given yaml file and retrieve the appropriate JSON Schema from [Json Schema Store].

 You can override this by [using an inlined schema] reference via a modeline comment at the top of your yaml file: